Abtahi360/Ghost-Prank/README.md

-# 👻 Ghost Prank Python App
+# 👻 Ghost Prank Python

 A fun Python prank project that surprises users with a sudden ghost jump scare! 😈
 Perfect for harmless fun with friends.